cruel-intentions/flu-type-a/README.md

 **Future work**

-~~Should we have other types like `oneOf`, `nullOr`~~ We did it in another [PR] (https://github.com/cruel-intentions/nixpkgs/pull/2), the branch tha was used copied here
+~~Should we have other types like `oneOf`, `nullOr`~~

+We did it in another [PR](https://github.com/cruel-intentions/nixpkgs/pull/2), this branch is copied here

 **TODO**:

-- [X] Configure tests (we have test cases but aren't configured)
+- [X] Configure tests
 - [ ] Documentation
 - [ ] Format code